sweet-tooth-clojure/describe/README.md

 describe is built to accommodate this kind of scenario.
-It's still a baby, and just as I plan to treat my own eventual human babies, I've already put it to work but I don't expect it to be perfect.
+It's still a baby, and just as I plan to treat my own eventual human babies, I've already put it to work but I'm not getting my hopes up yet.
 In particular, describe is more verbose than other libraries.
 If that doesn't appeal to you, [vlad](https://github.com/logaan/vlad) is another good option.